Yasuhiko Fukuoka

 Yasuhiko Fukuoka is a composer for concerts, film, and television.
-Native of Japan, he studied Film Scoring and Music Synthesis at Berklee College of Music.
+A native of Japan, he studied Film Scoring and Music Synthesis at Berklee College of Music.
 His works have been performed in North America, Central America, Europe and Asia, and his appearances include Carnegie Hall, Lincoln Center, Birdland, Festival de Cannes (Cannes Film Festival), and many others.
 Yasuhiko currently lives and works based out of New York, NY.